Medical Transcription Explained: Duties, Skills, Training, and Career Outlook

 • Work Ethic and Soft Skills:

-Independence: Demonstrates self-discipline, organization, and reliability in remote or office settings.
+Independence: Demonstrates self-discipline, organisation, and reliability in remote or office settings.

 Confidentiality: Upholds patient privacy and complies with HIPAA and other legal standards.